Philosophy (PHIL)

 PHIL 4955H Honors Supplement (1 credits)

-Prerequisite: Admission to Marquette University Honors Program or the Philosophy Disciplinary Honors Program.
+Prerequisite: PHIL 1001 or PHIL 1001H; admission to either Marquette University Honors Program or the Philosophy Disciplinary Honors Program.
 Consent required.

 Level of Study: Undergraduate